 Further investigation found:

-- The transfer piping and filter housing was not temperature controlled or insulated.
+The transfer piping and filter housing were not temperature-controlled or insulated.

 Solution and Implementation

 The Customer chose to install temperature control and monitoring equipment on the transfer line and to insulate the piping.
-There has been no further filter fouling events on that transfer line.
+There have been no further filter fouling events on that transfer line.

 The Critical Process Filtration Technical Services Team partners with companies to perform process evaluations, troubleshooting analysis, filter process development tests, and application consulting.
 In some cases, like this one, a change in filters or filtration processes wasn’t needed.
 Instead, calling us in to have a fresh perspective on a vexing challenge resulted in a simple solution.
 Learn more about Critical Process Technical Services.